 You are truly missed Smita ji!

-On Smita Patil's 63rd birth anniversary, we pay tribute to the actress who redefined parallel cinema with a collection of vintage images
+On Smita Patil's death anniversary, we pay tribute to the actress who redefined parallel cinema with a collection of vintage images

 DISCLAIMER: mid-day and its affiliates shall have no liability for any views, thoughts and comments expressed on this article.